kodokoto/fizzbuzz/README.md

-# fizzbuzz
+# One line modular fizzbuzz function

-One line modular FizzBuzz function that uses line comprehension.
+This is a modular, one line fizzbuzz function.
+You are able to easily change the range, the multiples, the words and the amount of both!